 The purpose of this statement is to provide information regarding how and why U-Drive Limited (we, us, our) collect, process and store data, as well as providing the appropriate contact information should you wish to request the information we hold about you, withdraw from processing or request deletion of any data we hold about you.

-Under the EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018 there are six lawful bases for processing personal data.
-These are detailed as follows:
+Under the EU General Data Protection Regulation and UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 there are six lawful bases for processing personal data.
+These are detailed as: